AlexisAuriac/Web-Security-CTF/README.md

 ## What it is

-Same as the other lfi, but we don't know what file the flag is in.
+Same as the others, but we don't know what file the flag is in.

 ## Solution